Forsyth County DUI Lawyer - Forsyth County DUI Attorney

 Call The Best Forsyth County DUI Lawyer Right Now

 When you are arrested for DUI in Forsyth County it is vital that you call and speak with a Forsyth County DUI Lawyer right away.
-The Law Office of Richard Lawson will advise you only have ten days after your arrest to file an appeal letter in order to stop your license from being suspended.
-This is called a 10-day letter.
+The Law Office of Richard Lawson will advise you only have thirty days after your arrest to file an appeal letter in order to stop your license from being suspended.
+This is called a 30-day letter.
 If Forsyth County police are alleging that you refused to take a blood, breath or urine test, you may be facing a license suspension of up to one year.
-You only have ten days to act or you will lose your driver's license for up to a year.
+You only have thirty days to act or you will lose your driver's license for up to a year.

 We can help.
 We are here 365 days a year, 24 hours a day.
 This includes nights, weekends, and holidays.
 Your case will not defend itself, so why not get the best rated DUI lawyer in Forsyth County, GA?
 Call Now.